Strawberry Pineapple Frosé

 Looking for more frozen cocktail recipes?
 Try these other favorites:

-• Frozen Pina Colada with Coco Lopez – Made with Coco Lopez Cream of Coconut it is full of coconut flavor and is a refreshing frozen summer cocktail.
+• Frozen Pina Colada with Coco Lopez – Made with Coco Lopez Cream of Coconut, this refreshing frozen summer cocktail is full of coconut flavor.

-• Strawberry Margarita – Using homemade strawberry simple syrup enjoy easy refreshing strawberry margaritas two ways – on the rocks or frozen.
-They are the perfect cocktail for a few people or for a crowd.
+• Strawberry Margarita – Using homemade strawberry simple syrup, enjoy easy, refreshing strawberry margaritas two ways – on the rocks or frozen.
+They are the perfect cocktail for a few people or a crowd.

-• Frozen Strawberry Daiquiri – This is the perfect rum cocktail.
-Made with a strawberry simple syrup this cocktail is loaded with strawberry flavor.
+• Frozen Strawberry Daiquiri – The perfect rum cocktail.
+Made with a simple strawberry syrup, this cocktail is loaded with strawberry flavor.

 • Make-Ahead Freezer Margaritas – No blender, no problem.
 These frozen margaritas are made in the freezer and are cold, slushy, and great on a hot day.